Julius Kühn-Institut (JKI)

 Fax: +49(0)394647 – 8002

-The Institute for Breeding Research on Fruit Crops has more than 90 years of experience in breeding of fruit crops.
-The Pillnitz fruit cultivars are known worldwide for their innovation and high quality.
-They have afforded us a reputation for developing new cultivars with robustness to diseases and environmental stress, reliable high yield and attractive fruit quality that are suitable for professional orcharding as well as for hobby gardening, and for fresh market as well as for processing.
+The Institute for Breeding Research on Fruit Crops has over 100 years of experience in breeding fruit cultivars.
+The Pillnitz breeding program has produced fruit cultivars that are known worldwide for their top quality including high resistance to diseases and environmental influences, reliably high yield, attractive fruit quality, suitable for intensive cultivation, home gardens and useful for the fresh market and processing.

 European research partners and breeders are coming together to jointly focus on a better understanding and adaptation of the genetic...